Classic Almond Petit Fours – With Video

 • Remove the cake from the freezer.
 Trim the uneven edges of the cake.
 Use a ruler to mark of 1½" increments across the top edge of the cake.
 Use a long serrated knife to cut the cake into 1½" inch strips.
 Turn the cake so the strips are now horizontal to you.
 Use a ruler to mark of 1½" increments.
 Use a serrated knife to cut the cake into 1½" inch squares.

 • Lift each square and place on a cooling rack set over a clean sheet pan or a large bowl.
 Leave at least ½" between each cake square.
-Use freshly made fondant or warm the fondant to 100 °F (slightly warmer than body temp).
+Use freshly made 2x recipe Simple Fondant Icing.
+The the icing is not freshly made warmit to 100 °F (slightly warmer than body temp).
 Put the fondant into a container with a pouring spout.

 • Slowly drizzle the icing over each square.
 Work slowly pouring back and forth and over each corner.
 Continue covering squares until you run out of icing.
 As you work, if you see any gaps in the cakes use a small spatula to filling them in with more icing.
 You can reuse the icing from the bowl or the sheet pan under the cakes to finish icing all the petit fours.